emc-mongoose/mongoose-base/doc/deployment/README.md

 > `---` - separates configurations for different resources.
 Each resource can be launched separately as in the previous examples with command `kubectl apply ...`

-The number of replicas means the number of nodes on which `Service` Mongoose will be running.
+The number of replicas means the number of mongoose nodes (`StatefulSet`).
 ```
 ...
 spec: